davidlang42/roland-rds/README.md

 In all instances, a file argument can be replaced with '-' to mean read from STDIN or write to STDOUT, however folder arguments must always be supplied.

 If you run `roland-rds help` or without args, you will see usage instructions.

+## Editing with a GUI
+If you'd rather not edit JSON directly, the recommended way to edit the JSON data is using [JsonEditor](https://github.com/davidlang42/json-editor).
+This requires the JSON file and the JSON schema file.

 ## Development
 I encourage anyone who has time to add to the understanding of the RDS file, or implement for additional Roland devices.
 I suggest the following 2 approaches, potentially used in tandem.